 The reporting institution has a HK\$1,000 M interest rate contract with a four-year residual maturity.
 The counterparty to the contract is an unrated corporate.
 Pledged as collateral for the contract is a HK\$8 M corporate bond with an "A1" Moody's rating.
-This is also a capital market transaction subject to daily remargining and there is neither maturity nor currency mismatch between the interest rate contract are HK\$10 M and HK\$5 M respectively.
+This is also a capital market transaction subject to daily remargining and there is neither maturity nor currency mismatch between the interest rate contract and the collateral.
+The current exposure and potential exposure of the contract are HK\$10 M and HK\$5 M respectively.